foz/foz.github.com/git-notes.md

 	$ git diff @{10}    # <-- last 10 commits

 	$ git diff eb54dc40   # <-- part of the commit SHA

-to get rid of a bunch of changes

-	$ git stash
-	$ git stash drop

-after a rejected push, do:

-	$ git remote update && git rebase origin/master